Eyesore123/Snake-game-JS-only/README.md

 * Customizable controls
 * Better stylings for snake / buttons
 * A higher framerate by reorganizing game logic
-* Settings for snake speed, grid size etc.
+* Setting for grid size.
-* Soundtrack swap during game
 * Leaderboard
 * Enemies/obstacles

 ## Known issues

-* GameLoop function would be a good addition for controlling fps and logic flow, because currently unexpected things can happen when settings are changed during a game.
 * Ease-in-out effect of the background image doesn't work on Mozilla because view transitions API is not supported.
 There might be a workaround but that would require using pseudoelements and getting rid of the ease-in-out effect.
 * Game can lead to game over suddenly in rare instances when some unknown combination of keys is pressed and the game over condition gets triggered prematurely.
+It could be tied to the fact that moveSpeed and moveInterval variables are updated many times in a single frame, and what you see is not what you press.
+Directionqueue array is used to prevent gameovers that get triggered in wrong places (it helps fast turns), but it doesn't do miracles.
+Erratic behaviour increases with higher speeds.
+I tried adding a cooldown between keypresses, but it didn't seem to help.
+* GameLoop function would be a good addition for controlling fps and logic flow, because currently unexpected things can happen when settings are changed during a game.

 ![snake_game2](https://github.com/user-attachments/assets/67f92ca1-3c2f-4061-a68d-472d3be7adbc)